evandrocoan/lark/docs/json_tutorial.md

 ### Step 2 - LALR(1)

-So far we've been using the Earley algorithm, which is the default in Lark.
+So far we've been using the Earley algorithm, which is the default in Pushdown.
 Earley is powerful but slow.
 But it just so happens that our grammar is LR-compatible, and specifically LALR(1) compatible.

 So let's switch to LALR(1) and see what happens: